 More information is available on the HomeBuilder website, and details on how to apply are available on RevenueSA.

 Affordable Homes Program

 What if I don’t meet some of the eligibility criteria?

-If you’re not eligible, you can apply for consideration of exceptional services by emailing [email protected]
+If you’re not eligible, you can apply for consideration of 'exceptional circumstances' by emailing [email protected]

 How do I calculate my income?

 When calculating your income, take the following into account.